Font

 You or your nominated representative can ask to:

-- see the information we hold about you at any time
+• see or request a copy of the information we hold about you, including your care plan, at any time

 We may ask you to prove your identity before giving you access.
 If we are unable to make the requested changes, we will explain why in a way that you understand.